 The TCJA significantly changed the tax consequences of business structure.
 The now-flat corporate rate (21%) is substantially lower than the top individual rate (37%), providing sizable tax benefits to C corporations and mitigating the impact of double taxation on owners.
-But, the TCJA also introduced a powerful deduction for owners of pass-through entities.
-(See below.)
+(The new 15% corporate alternative minimum tax imposed by the Inflation Reduction Act [IRA] effective for tax years beginning after Dec.
+31, 2022, applies only to the very largest C corporations.)
+But, the TCJA also introduced a powerful deduction for some owners of pass-through entities.
+(See "199A deduction for passthrough businesses" at right.)